fauna/graphql-workshop/content/building/querying data/index.md

 >}}

 That’s all for this section.
 In the next section, you will implement Create Delete and Update stores.
 You will also do a deep dive into custom resolvers and Fauna Query Language (FQL).

-Find the complete code for this section in this [Github link](https://github.com/fauna-labs/fauna-workshop/tree/section-1.4-query-data).